 - representing a senior executive of a major oilfield services corporation in an FCPA and sanctioned-countries investigation conducted by the DOJ, SEC, OFAC and the Commerce Department’s Bureau of Industry and Security;

-- representing a German manufacturer in a DOJ and SEC investigation into FCPA violations and improper payments made in connection with the U.N.
+- representing a German manufacturer in DOJ and SEC investigations into FCPA violations and improper payments made in connection with the U.N.
 Oil-for-Food Program;

 - counseling a global foreign corporation on anti-bribery, anti-corruption and general compliance matters while under a DPA and monitorship for FCPA violations;